Balija: British period

 The classification of people as Balija was one of many challenges for the census enumerators of the British Raj era, whose desire was to reduce a complex social system to one of administrative simplicity using theories of evolutionary anthropology.
 (Note: The Raj theories of evolutionary anthropology, typified by the work of H. H. Risley, are nowadays considered to be scientific racism.)
 Early Raj census attempts in Madras Presidency recorded a wide variety of people claiming to be members of Balija subcastes but who appeared to share little in common and thus defied the administrative desire for what it considered to be a rational and convenient taxonomy.
 Those who claimed to be Chetty had an obvious connection through their engagement in trade and those who called themselves Kavarai were simply using the Tamil word for Balija but, for example, the Linga Balija based their claim to Balija status on a sectarian identification, the Gazula were bangle-makers by occupation, the Telaga had Telugu origins and the Rajamahendram also appeared to be a geographic claim based on their origins in the town of Rajahmundry.
 Subsequent attempts to rationalise the enumeration merely created other anomalies and caused upset.

 Geographical distribution

 Balijas are found in Rayalaseema region of Andhra Pradesh.
 In Tamilnadu, Balijas are known as Gavarais.
-The often use the title Naidu, Naicker and Chettiar.
-In Karnataka, they have four sub sect based on occupations and territories, namely Dasa Balija, Gajula Balija, Dundi Balija and Goni Balija. while telugu is their mother tongue, they also speak kannada.
+The often use the titles Naidu, Naicker and Chettiar.
+In Karnataka, they have four sub-sects based on occupations and territories, namely Dasa Balija, Gajula Balija, Dundi Balija and Goni Balija.
+While Telugu is their mother tongue, they also speak Kannada.